unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Constructs** are made, not born.
 Some are programmed by their creators to follow a simple set of instructions, while others are imbued with sentience and capable of independent thought.
 Golems are the iconic constructs.
 Many creatures native to the outer plane of Mechanus, such as modrons, are constructs shaped from the raw material of the plane by the will of more powerful creatures.

 **Dragons** are large reptilian creatures of ancient origin and tremendous power.
-True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate magic.
-Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less magical, such as wyverns and pseudodragons.
+True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate tek.
+Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less tek, such as wyverns and pseudodragons.

 **Elementals** are creatures native to the elemental planes.
 Some creatures of this type are little more than animate masses of their respective elements, including the creatures simply called elementals.
 Others have biological forms infused with elemental energy.
 The races of genies, including djinn and efreet, form the most important civilizations on the elemental planes.
 Other elemental creatures include azers, invisible stalkers, and water weirds.